apaciuk/rails-7-saas-jumpstart-octo/README.md

 7. $ rails stimulus_reflex:install (extra config needed see link above)

 # Optional
-8. $ rails g madmin:install  (if not, have to alter nav)
-9. $ rails g madmin:views  (already there styled for bootstrap overwrite requires restyle)

-10. $ rails generate favicon  (put your favicon.png in assets/images, along with favicon.json in config folder)
+8. $ rails generate favicon  (put your favicon.png in assets/images, along with favicon.json in config folder)
     (see https://realfavicongenerator.net/)  for more info.

-11. $ rails g rspec:install  (for testing)
+9. $ rails g rspec:install  (for testing)

-12. Run Importmap
+10. Run Importmap

 # Examples